 Participants in Studies 1 and 2 read the description of two charities which differed only in that one publishes donor names and one does not (“A and B both help thousands of children.
 A publishes the names of donors and how much they donated on their website.
 B keeps donors anonymous.”).
 Participants indicated the money allocation ratio between A and B (“How much would you allocate to A/B?”) on an 11-point scale (0 = “A:100%, B:0%”; 100 = “A:0%, B:100%”; options at 10% intervals).

-7. Overhead costs external funding
+7. External funding

 Participants in Studies 1 and 2 read the description of two charities which differed only in that one charity used the donations to pay the overhead costs, whereas the other charity had another donor cover the overhead costs of the donation (“A and B both help thousands of children.
 Both charities spend 50% of the donations they receive on administrative costs.
 For each $100 contribution to A, $50 will go to helping children and $50 will be used to cover administrative costs.
 For each $100 contribution to B, all $100 will go to helping children; another donor will cover the corresponding $100 administrative cost of this contribution.”).
 Participants indicated the money allocation ratio between A and B (“How much would you allocate to A/B?”) on an 11-point scale (0 = “A:100%, B:0%”; 100 = “A:0%, B:100%”; options at 10% intervals).